mpustejovsky/311_wk6_day1_er/README.md

 1. What is the relationship between the "actor" and "film_actor" tables?

+They both use actor_id as a primary key.
+It is the primary key for "actor".
+However for "film_actor" it used in conjuction with film_id as a composite primary key.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+The blue fill (or any color fill) means it "Not Null"  Being blue means it is a normal key (if it was red it would be a foreign key)

 3. How many foreign keys does the "payments" table have?
 How can you tell?

+There are 3.
+There are two red filled squares (which are not null) and one outlined red diamond which means foriegn but can be null.
+The red tells you it is a foreign key.
+You can also tell by the number of lines leaving the ER box.

 ##### ER Diagram upload